Home

 Key Points

-• Freelancer rates are based on various factors: location, skill level, industry, reviews and past work examples, education level, and more.
+• Freelancer rates vary based on several factors: location, skill level, industry, reviews and past work examples, education level, and more.

-• What freelance professional ends up earning also depends on taxes, platform commissions, and marketing spending.
+• What a freelance professional ends up earning also depends on taxes, platform commissions, and marketing spending.

 • Industry-wise, freelancers earn the biggest amount of money working in banking or finance and offering strategy-related services.